IIIF/api/source/presentation/4.0/model.md

 > `"type": "FragmentSelector"`

 Fragment Selectors use the fragment part of the URI specification to define a selection mechanism for parts of resources.
 The definition of the representation's media type specifies the structure of the value of the fragment.
-This is commonly used in IIIF to include the media fragment syntax of `xywh=<x>,<y>,<width>,<height>` to define a 2 dimension region.
+This is commonly used in IIIF to include the media fragment syntax of `xywh=<x>,<y>,<width>,<height>` to define a 2 dimensional region.

 For more information about Fragment Selectors, see the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#fragment-selector).